vhmth/Pill/README.md

 Updating
 ========

-Since Pill will be improved upon, updates will be roled out.
+Since Pill will be heavily improved upon, updates will be roled out.
 To update Pill, simply run:

     sh update.sh